rsdoiel/antenna/archives/2025/science_and_technology_2025.02.md

 date: 2025-01-16, updated: 2025-01-16, from: The Register (UK I.T.
 News)

-<h4>Regulator asks people to link their credit cards, mobile accounts or face scans to smut use, to protect kids</h4> <p>The UK&#39;s communications regulator has published guidance for website operators aimed at preventing under-18s from accessing pornographic content online via &#34;highly effective age assurance&#34; techniques.…</p>
+<h4>Regulator asks people to link their credit cards, mobile accounts, or face scans for smut use to protect kids</h4> <p>The UK&#39;s communications regulator has published guidance for website operators aimed at preventing under-18s from accessing pornographic content online via &#34;highly effective age assurance&#34; techniques.…</p>

 <br>